AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 admiration, even of philosophic speculation.
-The Alexandrian Christians expounded and corroborated Christianity, and adapted it to all classes and conditions of men, and made the best, perhaps the only, attempt yet made by man to proclaim a true world-philosophy \* \* \* embracing the whole phenomena of humanity, capable of being understood and appreciated by every human being from the highest to the lowest.\" The result was, "they were enabled to produce, in the lives of millions, generation after generation, a more immense moral improvement than the world had ever seen before.
+The Alexandrian Christians expounded and corroborated Christianity, and adapted it to all classes and conditions of men, and made the best, perhaps the only, attempt yet made by man to proclaim a true world-philosophy...embracing the whole phenomena of humanity, capable of being understood and appreciated by every human being from the highest to the lowest.\" The result was, "they were enabled to produce, in the lives of millions, generation after generation, a more immense moral improvement than the world had ever seen before.
 Their disciples did actually become righteous and good